Some in the US are getting COVID-19 boosters without FDA approval | ExBulletin

 Some in the US are getting COVID-19 boosters without FDA approval

-DENVER When the delta variant started to spread, Gina Welch decided not to take any chances: she received a third booster dose of the COVID-19 vaccine by going to a clinic and telling them it was her first. injection.
+DENVER (AP) When the delta variant started to spread, Gina Welch decided not to take any chances: she received a third booster dose of the COVID-19 vaccine by going to a clinic and telling them it was was his first injection.

 The US government has not approved the booster shots for the virus, saying it has yet to see any evidence they are needed.
 But Welch and countless other Americans have managed to get them by taking advantage of the nation’s vaccine surplus and lack of tracking of those who have been fully immunized.